Using RSD in Quality Control and Method Validation

 What RSD doesn’t tell you

 RSD measures precision (closeness of repeat measurements), not accuracy (closeness to the true value).
 You can have a tightly clustered set of readings that are all consistently wrong.
-Good QC programs measure both — RSD plus recovery against a reference standard.
+Good QC programs measure both RSD plus recovery against a reference standard.
+See our Limitations and When not to use RSD sections for the boundary cases.

 Try a real validation set

-Paste your replicate readings into the calculator and switch to the Sample (n − 1) option.
+Paste your replicate readings into the RSD Calculator and switch to the Sample (n − 1) option.
 You’ll see RSD, the underlying SD, and the mean side-by-side.